 Calendar: 04/29/25 S-HOUSING 1:30 p.m. - State Capitol, Room 112 WAHAB, AISHA, Chair Location: 03/12/2025 - Senate Housing Summary: Current law establishes the Infill Infrastructure Grant Program of 2019 (program), which requires the Department of Housing and Community Development, upon appropriation of funds by the Legislature, to establish and administer a grant program to allocate those funds to eligible applicants to fund capital improvement projects that are an integral part of, or necessary to facilitate the development of, a qualifying infill project, qualifying infill area, or catalytic qualifying infill area.
 Current law requires the department to administer a specified competitive application process for capital improvement projects for large jurisdictions, as defined.
 For these purposes, current law defines a qualifying infill project to include a residential or mixed-use residential project located within an urbanized area on a vacant site where at least 75% of the perimeter of the site adjoins parcels that are developed with urban uses.
 For catalytic qualifying infill areas, existing law requires grants be provided using a selection process that, among other things, requires eligible applicants to submit documentation of all necessary entitlements and permits, and a certification that the project is shovel ready, except as provided.
-This bill would expand the definition of qualifying infill project to include a residential or mixed-use residential project located within an urbanized area on a vacant site where at least 75% of the perimeter of the site adjoins parcels that have been previously with urban uses.
-SB 800 (Reyes, D) State highways: overpasses: pilot program: suicide prevention.
+This bill would expand the definition of qualifying infill project to include a residential or mixed-use residential or mixed-use residential or mixed-use residential project to have a provided.
+This bill would expand the definition of puelifying infill project to include a residential or mixed-use residential project located within an urbanized area on a vacant site where at least 75% of the perimeter of the site adjoins parcels that have been previously with urban uses.
+SB 800 (Reves, D) State highways: overpasses: pilot program: suicide prevention.
 Introduced: 02/21/2025 Status: 04/10/2025 - Set for hearing April 28.